-- A. The School agrees to provide the following proof of insurance: - Errors and Omissions coverage to include prior acts, sexual harassment, civil rights and employment discrimination, breach of contract, insured versus insured, consultants and independent contractors and with minimum policy limits of \$1,000,000.00;

-- 2. General liability coverage written on an occurrence form with minimum policy limits of \$1,000,000.00 per occurrence and an aggregate limit of \$2,000,000.00; Under general liability, the School is required to carry Sexual Abuse and Molestation coverage in an amount not less than \$1,000,000; - 3.
-Business automobile coverage with \$1,000,000 combined single limit for each accident. - B. Property insurance shall be secured by the School for buildings and contents.
-Property Insurance coverage for the "Building" includes the structure, including permanently installed fixtures, machinery and equipment, outdoor fixtures, and personal property to service the premises.
-If the Building is under construction, the School shall provide evidence of property insurance for the additions under construction and alterations, repairs, including materials, equipment, supplies, and temporary structures within 100 feet of the premises.
+- A. The School agrees to provide the following proof of insurance: - Errors and Omissions coverage to include prior acts, sexual harassment, civil rights and employment discrimination, breach of contract, insured versus insured, consultants and independent contractors and with minimum policy limits of \$1,000,000.00; - 2.
+General liability coverage written on an occurrence form with minimum policy limits of \$1,000,000.00 per occurrence and an aggregate limit of \$2,000,000.00; Under general liability, the School is required to carry Sexual Abuse and Molestation coverage in an amount not less than \$1,000,000; - 3.
+Business automobile coverage with \$1,000,000 combined single limit for each accident. - B. The School further agrees to secure insurance coverage for its own buildings and contents. - C. The School further agrees to secure and maintain property insurance for the School's personal property, and to insure all Sponsor owned property to be used by the School to its full guaranteed replacement cost with the Sponsor named as loss payee. - D. The School agrees to provide adequate Workers' Compensation insurance coverage as required by Chapter 440, Florida Statutes.